Ekaterina Alexandrova vs. Coco Gauff: Prediction and Match Betting Odds | China Open

 Ekaterina Alexandrova vs. Coco Gauff Trends and Insights

-- Alexandrova has played 57 matches over the past year across all court surfaces, and 21.7 games per match.
+- In her 57 matches over the past year across all court types, Alexandrova has played an average of 21.7 games.

-- Through 33 matches over the past year on hard courts, Alexandrova has played 22 games per match and won 52.1% of them.
+- On hard courts, Alexandrova has played 33 matches over the past 12 months, totaling 22.0 games per match while winning 52.1% of games.

-- In 46 matches on hard courts in the past 12 months, Gauff has averaged 19.7 games per match and 9 games per set, winning 59.9% of those games.
+- Through 46 matches on hard courts in the past year, Gauff has averaged 19.7 games per match and 9.0 games per set, winning 59.9% of those games.

 - Alexandrova and Gauff each own one win in their head-to-head matches.
-The pair last met on June 22, 2023, with Alexandrova finishing on top 6-4, 6-0.
+The pair last met on June 22, 2023, with Alexandrova coming out on a top 6-4, 6-0.

-- Alexandrova and Gauff have faced off in five sets against each other, with Alexandrova capturing three of them.
+- Alexandrova and Gauff have played five total sets, with Alexandrova taking three of them and Gauff two.

+- Alexandrova has the advantage in 50 total games against Gauff, taking 30 of them.

-- Alexandrova and Gauff have matched up two times, averaging 25 games and 2.5 sets per match.
+- In two head-to-head matches, Alexandrova and Gauff are averaging 25 games and 2.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.